 - White balance: This term refers to the overall color temperature of your photo.
 If you want your photo to look more natural, you’ll need to adjust the white balance.

 - Chromatic aberration: This occurs when there are color fringes around the edges of objects in your photo.
-It’s usually considered a negative effect, but can sometimes be used to create a unique look.

 - HDR: HDR stands for “high dynamic range.”
 It’s a technique that combines multiple photos of the same scene to create a single photo with a greater range of tones.